wombleton/gitlaw-nz/acts/A/Arms Act 1983.md

     shall sell any firearm, airgun, pistol, or restricted weapon unless he is the holder of a firearms licence.

-    (2) Every person commits an offence and is liable on summary conviction to a fine not exceeding $500 who contravenes subsection (1).
+    (2) Every person commits an offence and is liable on conviction to a fine not exceeding $500 who contravenes subsection (1).

+    Section 11(2): amended, on 1 July 2013, by [section 413][137] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 12 Record of dealings by licensed dealers